Most organizations are adopting an event-driven architecture (EDA) to compete in a world where customer satisfaction requires real-time outcomes.

 It is important to consider how your enterprise is organized so that it can be decomposed using the Application Domain construct.
 An Application Domain provides the ability to organize and decompose an enterprise into logical groupings.
 These groupings could be based on-line of business, related functional capabilities or based on team dynamics.
 The benefits of doing this includes:

-The topic of which an event is addressed seems like a pretty simple decision, but in reality, it can result in some negative consequences if not planned in advance.
+aside The topic of which an event is addressed seems like a pretty simple decision, but in reality, it can result in some negative consequences if not planned >n advance.
 A topic is more than an address, it is metadata that describes the event and can be used for several purposes such as routing, access control and versioning.
 Thus, it is important to properly govern and manage the topic structure.
 Regardless of your broker type, it is a good practice to make topics structured and hierarchical the same way a RESTful Resource uses hierarchical addressing.
 In other words we want to produce hierarchical topics that rank from least specific to most specific.

 The event topic structure has two parts: